 Bikes are an inexpensive, fast, and efficient way to deliver goods.
 In addition to the biking laws, the city has laws and rules that to help make commercial bicycling safer.
 Get more tips for commercial cyclists and businesses

 Everyone should wear a helmet while riding.
 DOT fits and gives away the official New York City bicycle helmet at events throughout the city.
 Call 311 to schedule a fitting.
 In order to receive a helmet you must: be present, learn how to properly fit and wear a helmet, and sign a waiver (a parent or legal guardian must sign for children under 18).
-Find the next helmet fitting on the DOT Events Calendar
+Find the next helmet fitting on the Events Calendar

 Don’t Be a Jerk